SBCV/ColmapForVisSatPatched/README.md

 - If anaconda/miniconda is installed, make sure to run ```conda deactivate``` before running ```cmake```.
 - Follow the [official install insctructions of Colmap for Linux](https://colmap.github.io/install.html#linux).

-## Create a set of patches from a modified Colmap repository
+## Create a set of new patch files from a modified Colmap repository
 ```
 git clone https://github.com/SBCV/ColmapForVisSatPatched.git /path/to/ColmapForVisSatPatched
 git clone https://github.com/colmap/colmap path/to/ColmapWithModifications